Tannakization of quasi-categories and monadic descent: Symmetric monoidal stable -categories

-There is a natural forgetful map $U_K:\hbox{LComod}_K(\mathcal{D}) \to \mathcal{D}$.
+There is a natural forgetful map $U_K:\operatorname{L(Co)mod}_K(\mathcal{D}) \to \mathcal{D}$.

-\begin{remark} Informally, a comonad $K$ on an $\infty$-category $\mathcal{D}$ is an endofunctor $K:\mathcal{D}\to \mathcal{D}$ equipped with maps $K \to 1$ and $K \to K\circ K$ which satisfies the usual counit and co-associativity conditions up to coherent homotopy.
-A comodule over the comonad $K$ is an object $x\in \mathcal{D}$ equipped with a structure map $\eta: x \to K(x)$ which is compatible with the coalgebra structure on $K$, again up to coherent homotopy.
-The forgetful map takes a comodule to the underlying object in $\mathcal{D}$.\end{remark}
+\begin{remark} Informally, a monad $T$ on an $\infty$-category $\mathcal{C}$ is an endofunctor $T:\mathcal{C}\to \mathcal{C}$ equipped with maps $1 \to T$ and $T\circ T \to T$ which satisfies the usual unit and associativity conditions up to coherent homotopy.
+A module over the monad $T$ is an object $x\in \mathcal{C}$ equipped with a structure map $\eta: T(x) \to x $ which is compatible with the algebra structure on $T$, again up to coherent homotopy.
+The forgetful map takes a module to the underlying object in $\mathcal{C}$.\end{remark}